DavidDadd/Doge-Space-Exploration/README.md

 # Doge-Space-Exploration
-Doge Space Exploration is a multiplayer game that allows players to earn real Dogecoin.
+Doge Space Exploration is a multiplayer online game.

 # Requirements
 Following modules are needed to run the game: